bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 <p>Architecturally these hosts are nearly identical, thus we call the one on the right a Docker Host.</p>
 </div>

 Throughout this post, most of the work will be done with shell scripts.
 This is to make it maximally transferable, and easy to understand what's going on.
-If you're already comfortable with tools like Docker Compose, feel free to use that instead.
+If you're already comfortable with tools like Docker Compose, feel free to use those instead.

 We'll need a few scripts by the end:

 * <code>resources/dockerfiles/dockerfile-X</code> - these will be our dockerfiles, which we'll need one of per image
 * <code>resources/dev-scripts/build-X.sh</code> - these will update our docker images when the underlying application or service changes, and push the results up to the registry.
 We'll need one per image type.
 * <code>resources/server-scripts/deploy.sh</code> - this is a server side script, and deploys an entire host.
-For complex applications, you'd probably split this into a few scripts, but we'll just use 1 for brevity.
+For complex applications, you'd probably split this into a few scripts, but we'll just use one for brevity.
 This script will deploy ALL of our containers, and it's arguments will determine how we scale.

 ## Creating a Dockerfile